adz218/library-app/README.md

-Library App
+Look Book 12.

-Query by general, author name, or book title.
-You may pare down your results using the filters found on the side.
+Search for a book by title, author, or keyword.
+You may organize your results using the sort and filters options.

-The information returned is gathered using Open Library's search API.
+Technologies used include: Node.js, Open Library API, Request, React, React-bootstrap, and React-router.